How to write a research paper

 1. Gaining a deep understanding of any expectations

-Before diving into your intended topic or beginning the research phase, take some time to orient yourself.
-Suppose there’s a specific topic assigned to you.
-In that case, it’s essential to deeply understand the question and organize your planning and approach in response.
-Pay attention to the key requirements and ensure you align your writing accordingly.
+Before starting your research, take time to orient yourself.
+If you’ve been assigned a specific topic, make sure you understand the question and plan your approach in response.
+Pay attention to the key requirements and align your writing accordingly.

 This preparation step entails